michalochman/SilverStripe-Behaviour-Testing-Framework/README.md

 #### MinkExtension

+You will probably need to change the base URL that is used during the test process.
-You will also need to modify `base_url` passed to `MinkExtension`.
-This one is used every time you use relative URL in your feature descriptions.
+It is used every time you use relative URLs in your feature descriptions.
+It will also be used by [file to URL mapping](http://doc.silverstripe.org/framework/en/topics/commandline#configuration) in `SilverStripeExtension`.

 You also have to change `files_path` path when you want to support file uploads.
 Otherwise, you can remove it from the config.
 Currently only absolute paths are supported.